erictooth/react-use-pagination/README.md

 ```

 ### Server Side Pagination
+You can find a complete working example in the [Detailed Example](https://github.com/erictooth/react-use-pagination#detailed-example) section

 `startIndex` and `pageSize` can be used to implement a standard limit/offset (also known as top/skip) type of pagination: